-An Odometer Check is a search by VIN number to ensure that there is no data evidence of odometer tampering or wind back.
-By using the VIN number you have supplied and the odometer reading (if nominated by you) we will complete a check against our data and data sourced from independent third party sources within the Automotive industry to confirm if odometer records are recorded in ascending order by date order or not.
+By using the VIN number you have supplied and the odometer reading (if nominated by you) we will complete a check against our data and data sourced from independent third party sources within the automotive industry to confirm if odometer records are recorded in ascending order by date order or not.

-The Odometer Check is intended as a practial tool to provide you with information to assist you in your decision process when purchasing a used motor vehicle or motorcyle.
-You should in conjunction with this search look at the vehicles documents such as logbooks, safety certificates, vehicle history and previous sales contracts, any paperwork where an odometer has been recorded and have a mechanical inspection performed.
+The Odometer Check is intended as a practical tool to provide you with information to assist you in your decision process when purchasing a used motor vehicle or motorcycle.
+You should in conjunction with this search look at the vehicle's documents such as logbooks, safety certificates, vehicle history and previous sales contracts, any paperwork where an odometer has been recorded and have a mechanical inspection performed.

 Odometer tampering is on the rise!